home-assistant/frontend/README.md

 ## Building the app

 The Polymer team has developed [Vulcanize](https://github.com/polymer/vulcanize) to help you prepare your webcomponents app.
 It takes an HTML file and recursively embeds referenced HTML, JavaScript and CSS files.
 There are similar approaches available for JavaScript that will resolve all referenced JavaScript modules and output a single file.
 For Home Assistant we have chosen to use WebPack.
-Babel is a plugin for WebPack to allow it to translate EcmaScript 2015 syntax into JS5 syntax.
+Babel is a plugin for WebPack to allow it to translate ES2015 syntax into JS5 syntax.

 Instead of having each webcomponent reference its own JavaScript file, we now have the root webcomponent of the web app refer to the compiled JavaScript after all HTML templates have loaded.
 The final vulcanized output of our app will contain all the CSS and HTML templates first, and then all the JavaScript.